 - Level 1 Quoted prices in active markets for identical assets or liabilities.
-The Company's Level 1 assets and liabilities include investment securities that are traded in exchange markets. - Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or market standard valuation techniques and assumptions with significant inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+The Company's Level 1 assets and liabilities include investment securities that are traded in exchange markets. - Level 2 Observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or market standard valuation techniques and assumptions with significant inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
 Such observable inputs include benchmarking prices for similar assets in active, liquid markets, quoted prices in markets that are not active and observable yields and spreads in the market.
 The Company's Level 2 assets and liabilities include investment securities with quoted prices that are traded less frequently than exchange-traded instruments and derivative contracts whose values are determined using market standard valuation techniques.
 This category primarily includes corporate securities, Canadian and Canadian provincial government securities, and residential and commercial mortgage-backed securities, among others.
 Level 2 valuations are generally obtained from third party pricing services for identical or comparable assets or liabilities or through the use of valuation methodologies using observable market inputs.
-Prices from services are validated through analytical reviews and assessment of current market activity. - Level 3 assets and liabilities include financial instruments whose value is determined using market standard valuation techniques described above.
+Prices from services are validated through analytical reviews and assessment of current market activity. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the related assets or liabilities.
+Level 3 assets and liabilities include financial instruments whose value is determined using market standard valuation techniques described above.
 When observable inputs are not available, the market standard techniques for determining the estimated fair value of certain securities that trade infrequently, and therefore have little transparency, rely on inputs that are significant to the estimated fair value and that are not observable in the market or cannot be derived principally from or corroborated by observable market data.
 These unobservable inputs can be based in large part on management judgment or estimation and cannot be supported by reference to market activity.
 Even though unobservable, management believes these inputs are based on assumptions deemed appropriate given the circumstances and consistent with what other market participants would use when pricing similar assets and liabilities.
 For the Company's invested assets, this category generally includes corporate securities (primarily private placements), asset-backed securities (including those with exposure to subprime mortgages), and to a lesser extent, certain residential and commercial mortgage-backed securities, among others.
 Prices are determined using valuation methodologies such as discounted cash flow models and other similar techniques.
 Non-binding broker quotes, which are utilized when pricing service information is not available, are reviewed for reasonableness based on the Company's understanding of the market, and are generally considered Level 3.
 Under certain circumstances, based on its observations of transactions in active markets, the Company may conclude the prices received from independent third party pricing services or brokers are not reasonable or reflective of market activity.
 In those instances, the Company would apply internally developed valuation techniques to the related assets or liabilities.
 Additionally, the Company's embedded derivatives, all of which are associated with reinsurance treaties, are classified in Level 3 since their values include significant unobservable inputs.